 So, in April, WW asked DCBS to give it the data that insurers had reported.
 The data includes detailed financial information that would identify the worst culprits.
 Last week, the agency finally did.

-But the dataset, which included only partial data from four insurers, was incomplete—six other insurers had sued in Marion County Circuit Court, asking for a temporary restraining order to stop Willamette Week from obtaining what they call trade secrets.
+But the dataset, which included only partial data from five insurers, was incomplete—six other insurers had sued in Marion County Circuit Court, asking for a temporary restraining order to stop Willamette Week from obtaining what they call trade secrets.
 (The insurers suing are Kaiser Permanente, BridgeSpan, Regence BlueCross BlueShield, UnitedHealthCare, Aetna and Cigna.)

 The state disagrees that the information is a trade secret, saying the data is public record under state and federal transparency laws.
 Still, officials are withholding the documents until a judge makes a ruling.